ladtopi/tiralabra-tuna/docs/specification.md

 ## Approach

-There are many different algorithms and techniques that can be used for pitch detection, but this project will specifically focus on cepstral analysis.
+There are many different algorithms and techniques that can be used for pitch detection, but this project will specifically focus on simple analysis of the frequency spectrum.
 The project will implement the Cooley-Tukey FFT algorithm to efficiently compute both the DFT and its inverse.
-Cepstral analysis is then applied to extract the fundamental frequency from the spectrum.
-Inspiration for implementing the Cooley-Tukey FFT algorithm will likely be derived from the material presented by Cormen et. al. (2009).
+Inspiration for implementing the algorithms will likely be derived from the material presented by Cormen et. al. (2009).
 In addition, some very simple filtering, like a noise gate, may be applied to the input signal, but this is mostly for the usability of the tuner.

 The tuner listens to sound input from a microphone, and processes the signal in real-time.
 The user can play a guitar string, and the tuner will display the